- Search The Registry

-Near Selma, Everdale does not have a mailbox, or a telephone, yet is filled with a tradition that is unmistakable.
-Prior to its construction the original church and all its written records was destroyed by fire in the early 1920s.
-It is not known the age of the original building, or how long Black people had worshipped in first sanctuary.
+Near Selma, Everdale does not have a mailbox or a telephone, yet it is filled with a tradition that is unmistakable.
+Before its construction, the original church and all its written records were destroyed by fire in the early 1920s.
+It is not known the age of the original building or how long Black people had worshipped in the first sanctuary.
 However, the Binfords, a white family, owned the first church building and land.
 Early Black Alabamians rented the church and the bordering land.

 Currently listed on the Dallas County Homeland Security list, the New Everdale church still faces an undeveloped dirt road known as County Road 888.
-This church has been a strong force in the rural community since the early 1920s!
-The current congregation has fallen down to approximately 30 local members.
+This church has been a strong force in rural communities since the early 1920s!
+The current congregation has fallen to approximately 30 local members.
 Presently, the Homecoming Service (held annually on the third Sunday of October) is Everdale’s largest fundraising event.
 Offspring of the original “pioneers” come from all over the United States to worship and communicate that same spirit of oneness shared by their ancestors at the Homecoming Service.
-Additionally, the church has Men and Women Day service, Ladies in Hats and other holiday celebrations that attract large crowds.
+Additionally, the church has Men's and Women's Day services, Ladies in Hats, and other holiday celebrations that attract large crowds.

-This beautiful building, located in a rural area Alabama, once gave the children of the community their primary source of education when segregation barred Blacks from attending public schools.
-The church also provided the fundamental unity for the neighborhood, a sense of belonging, ownership and esteem.
+This beautiful building, located in a rural area of Alabama, once gave the community's children their primary source of education when segregation barred Blacks from attending public schools.
+The church also provided the fundamental unit for the neighborhood, a sense of belonging, ownership, and esteem.
 Physically, the Everdale Baptist Church remains almost unchanged since its beginning.

 The original design and historic fabric are in a good state of preservation.
-Much of the church building remains, as it was when the doors opened in 1925.
-Set in a peaceful, picturesque landscape of old oak trees covered with Spanish moss, the setting, feeling and location conveys her celebrated significance.
+Much of the church building remains as it was when the doors opened in 1925.
+Set in a peaceful, picturesque landscape of old oak trees covered with Spanish moss, the setting, feeling, and location convey her celebrated significance.
 Everdale calls to mind this center of rural community and culture to the surrounding culture of African America.

 Mary Dean Day Couch,